Day Trips From Tucson: Why Rent A Charter Bus

 The whole area around Tucson is ideal for hiking, and the Apache Pass is one of the most iconic and significant destinations of any Tucson tours.
 The trip is 3 miles round so the distance shouldn’t scare anybody off, and benches are set up along the way to give you room to take breaks and catch your breath.
 Don’t forget to bring plenty of water and sun protection, because you will need them, and remember that dogs are not allowed since the trail is in a National Park.
 The views and the wildlife you can observe make hiking the trail one of the best things to do outside of Tucson, and its ease of access makes it all the more recommended.

 2. Play Golf at the Arizona National Golf Club

 Despite being surrounded by deserts, the city of Tucson features several lush, green golf clubs, of which the Arizona National Golf Club is the crown jewel.
-You might think of a journey there as one of the best half day trips from Tucson, since it is located in the outskirts of the city, but this track designed by Robert Trent Jones is more than worth the trip if you are into the sport.
+You might think of a journey there as one of the best half-day trips from Tucson since it is located on the outskirts of the city, but this track designed by Robert Trent Jones is more than worth the trip if you are into the sport.
 Nestled just at the foot of the Santa Catalina Mountains, the track will challenge your skills because it follows the natural flow of the land, even including sharp rocks poking out around the holes to add an extra degree of uncertainty to your puts and drives.